First person: I watched a mob set a shop on fire in Delhi, chanting ‘Jai Shri Ram’

 As a shop was set ablaze in Delhi’s Maujpur area on Monday afternoon, a middle-aged man with a saffron tikka on his forehead repeatedly asked reporters to stop filming the arson.
 “Bade dinon ke baad Hindu jaaga hai,” he said.
 “Hindus have woken up after long.”
-He did not wish to identify himself, other than as a supporter of the Citizenship Amendment Act.
+He did not want to identify himself, other than as a supporter of the Citizenship Amendment Act.

 Since December, India has seen nationwide protests against the amended law, which introduces a religious test for citizenship.
 Many fear it could be used with the proposed National Register of Citizens to harass Indian Muslims.
 To counter the protests, the ruling Bharatiya Janata Party has organised rallies in support of the CAA.